• Skip to primary navigation

 Either way, there are ways to make money here for everyone!

-Just to be clear, these are not some get-rich-quick schemes.
+To be clear, these are not some get-rich-quick schemes- you actually get paid for a book review.

-However small it may be, if you dedicate yourself to each of these activities then they will pay off eventually.
+However small the pay may be, if you dedicate yourself to each of these activities, they will pay off.

 You can get paid to write as a freelancer, but you can also earn money for reading books and blogs!